bclynch/pomb-old/README.md

     - pomb builds in prod flag so should be ready
     - Server is running MINUS the postgraphql setup.
 Need to spin up rds to test
         - AWS config being wonky.
 Would be preferred to fix.
-- Finish juncture creation modal
-    - gpx upload component is uploading every time user adds something.
-Should ONLY be when they save
 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
     - Need to add posts, photos, description
     - Fix flickr banner algorithm.
 It sucks